lascar/askar/README.md

 where javascript is in charge of the showbizz

-comunication between server and client mostly througth ajax and json
+comunication between server and client mostly through ajax and json

 Instalation
 -----------